derick328/Derick-laravel/README.md

 # Derick-laravel
 My First Laravel Project.
-I will start my project by gathering the requirements
+I will start my project by gathering the requirements.